tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 This method is unique to the aws `provider`, so be sure to read your provider documentation if they have any other way

 ```json
 provider "aws" {
   region           = "us-west-1"
   credentials_file = "~/.aws/creds"
 }
 ```

+Pros:
+* Don't have to worry about accidently tracking your credentials
+* Fast
+* Persistant \ Don't have to reassign

+Cons:
+* Not easily reproducible with others
+* Can't work with other credentials [Unless you use profiles]

 <!-- tabs:end -->

-After we specify the provider go ahead and run `terraform init`, so terraform can download all the aws files.
+After we specify the provider go ahead and run `terraform init`, so terraform can download all the aws plugins.
 Then run `terraform apply` to make sure your keys are correct.
 Then we will create an instance, so again refer to the documentation we know the rescource name is `aws_instance` and we learn the required pieces of information needed here is the ami and instance_type, So lets go to the aws console and go through the steps to create an [instance](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#LaunchInstanceWizard:)

 ![Machine Image](../images/ami.png)